How to Compare Objects in JavaScript

 ) determines whether the operands are the same object instance.

 The manual equality check requires a manual comparison of properties' values.
-While this check requires writing by hand the properties to compare, I find this approach convenient because of its simplicity.
+Although this check requires writing down the properties to be compared by hand, I find this approach convenient because of its simplicity.

-When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.
+If the objects being compared have a lot of properties or if the structure of the objects is determined at runtime, a better approach is to use a shallow check.

 Finally, if the compared objects have nested objects, the deep equality check is the way to go.